Published By Janet Gershen-Siegel at May 19th, 2018

 By doing this, Experian and Equifax will have activity to report on.

 First you ought to establish trade lines that report.
-This is also called vendor accounts.
+These are also called vendor accounts.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

 And with an established business credit profile and score you can begin obtaining revolving store and cash credit.